North Western Ghats montane rain forests

 The North Western Ghats montane rain forests is a tropical moist broadleaf forest ecoregion of southwestern Indian peninsula.
-It covers an area of 30,900 km2, extending down the spine of the Western Ghauts range, from southernmost Gujarat through Damaon, Maharashtra, Goa& Karnataka.
+It covers an area of 30,900 km2, extending down the spine of the Western Ghauts range, from southernmost Gujarat through Damaon, Maharashtra, Goa & Karnataka.
 The montane rain forests are found above 1000 meters elevation, and are surrounded at lower elevations by the North Western Ghats moist deciduous forests.

 Flora

 Unlike the lowland forests, which are composed largely of deciduous trees, the montane rain forests are predominantly evergreen laurel forest, dominated by trees of the laurel family (Lauraceae), including Litsea, Phoebe, and Cinnamomum.

 Protected areas

-A 2017 assessment found that 5,331 km², or 17%, of the ecoegion was in protected areas.
+A 2017 assessment found that 5,331 km2, or 17%, of the ecoregion was in protected areas.
 Another 39% is forested but outside protected areas.
-As of 1997, 13 protected areas had been designated, covering an area of 3,990 km², 13% of the ecoregion's area.
+As of 1997, 13 protected areas had been designated, covering an area of 3,990 km2, 13% of the ecoregion's area.